hangit/Android_SDK/Android_Integration_Guide.md

 	 - The Deals screen should contain the following text: "[Game Name] includes a Deals feature that rewards you for certain in-game events and helps fund further development of the game.
 As you advance within [Game Name], progressively better deals will be unlocked.
 [Game Name] will notify you of these special deals as you move about your daily routine."
 	 - "We use patent-pending technology that minimizes battery drain on your device."
 	 - The screen should contain an "On/Off" switch, which should default on.
-	 - If the switch is set to "off," [Method to call?]
+	 - If the switch is set to "off," [<b>Method to call?</b>]
-	 - If the switch is subsequently re-set to "on," [Method to call?]
+	 - If the switch is subsequently re-set to "on," [<b>Method to call?</b>]
  - At the end of each game, HangIt should be notified of the user's score.
 See the CURL example APIs below to notify HangIt of the user's score.
-If your game does not assign a score, a proxy for progress may be sent to HangIt, example: level number.
+ - If your game does not assign a score, a proxy for progress may be sent to HangIt, example: level number.

 Adding custom metadata
 ```